Muhlenberg County Public Libraries

 Many fonts I considered from my font book were perfect, stylistically.
 Unfortunately, they were also too hard to read.
 That is a big no-no for a poster design, especially for the main title text.
 I made sure to select the perfect font, which was both legible and regal.
 The white space at the bottom displays a list of event sponsors.
 The Thistle Cottage logo I designed years ago also displays in a pale shade of blue.
 Last of all, I sprinkled faint snowflakes throughout the scene.

-Christmas event poster design image formats
+Christmas poster artist – adjusting image formats for different situations

 After I finalized the design, the library distributed the final product in a variety of print sizes.
 First, they needed it in the largest print format, which was an 11×17″ poster.
 I then resized the elements and rearranged them to fit in a half page handout.
 Next, I created two different sizes for two local papers’ print newspaper ads.
 Both of the publications have their own sizes and specs, so I had to follow them closely.